Evegen55/main_carauto_board/README.md

 Thanks for this guys very much:
 - [Rob Terpilowski](https://github.com/rterp) with his [Google maps api for JavaFX](https://github.com/rterp/GMapsFX) and
 - [Bartosz Firyn](https://github.com/sarxos) with his [webcam library](https://github.com/sarxos/webcam-capture).
+- [Luigi Derussis](https://github.com/luigidr) with his really cool and helpful examples and articles

 There will be the next attempt to create by using [Qt platform](https://www.qt.io/) but this project is suitable to rapid prototyping the main idea.